The whale species you are most likely to see along the New South Wales Coastline are

 - Sperm Whale

 Whales are highly social and intelligent mammals that have graced our oceans for our fifty million years.
 They breath air, give birth to live young and suckle their calves through mammary glands.
 Their streamlined bodies are insulated from the cold by thick layers of blubber.
 The largest species of whales were hunted almost to extinction and have survived only thanks to conservation and protection efforts.
 There are 86 recognised whale species.
 The largest animal on earth is the gigantic blue whale.

 Whales can travel immense distances to meet their food, mating and calving needs.
 Many make annual migrations from cold to warm climates for calving.

 The Whales close cousin, the dolphin is second only to humans in intelligence.
 The degree of intelligence of whales and porpoises is still to be determined however, their sophisticated behaviour and ability to learn suggest they have a capacity for complex thinking.

 Typical whale behaviour includes: Breaching, Spy Hop, Pectoral Fin Extension, Tail Slapping, Peduncle Slap, Tail Cocking, Tail Slash and Tail Swish, Pectoral Stroking and Pec Slapping all of which are explained on our About Whales - Whale Watching Guide.

 What to bring

-Applies when a whale is not sighted during your cruise.
-Cruise again in the same season for free on Standby Basis confirmed 24 hours prior subject to availability.
+We have a 95%+ success rate.
+The Whale Guarantee applies when a whale is not sighted during your cruise.
+Cruise again in the same season for free on Standby Basis confirmed 24 hours prior, subject to availability.